Workspace Education: A Creative Approach to Competency- and Project-Based Science

 By Erik Day and Michelle Berkeley

-Project-based learning is one of the most promising and scalable strategies for enabling deeper learning available to most schools across the nation.
-Particularly when centered around extended challenges, PBL helps students develop skills and mindsets that will serve them for the rest of their lives.
+Project-based learning is one of the most promising and scalable strategies for enabling deeper learning, and it is an option for most schools and educators across the nation.
+Particularly when centered around extended challenges, PBL helps students develop skills and mindsets that will serve them well for the rest of their lives.

-When supporting and sequenced within a competency-based progression model, PBL holds further promise for engaging students in relevant, authentic experiences that help them progress meaningfully and reach higher level outcomes.
+When sequenced within a competency-based progression model, PBL holds further promise for engaging students in relevant, authentic experiences that help them progress meaningfully and reach higher-level outcomes.
 Students are successful when they take an active role in their learning, and CBE and PBL are able to provide the authenticity that gives students more meaningful learning experiences and a more personalized education.

 Over the last couple of years, Cath Fraise, Founder and Executive Director of Workspace, identified that her students desired to learn relevant science (things like gene editing, CRISPR technology, forensics, and biohacking).
 So last year she brought Dr. Maura Bozeman to her team to develop a science program based on “what scientists actually do,” and Bozeman became the “Incubator of Scientists.”